rabeesr/rabeesr/task_manager/README.md

 # Task Manager Program

 ## Overview
-This is a custom task manager program created by **Rabees Rafiq** for planning tasks and activities.
+This is a custom task manager program with a command line interface created by **Rabees Rafiq** for planning tasks and activities.

 ## Instructions
 To use this program, execute the following Python file: